ekxide/rmw_iceoryx2/README.md

 > If encountering problems, please create an issue so we can converge to
 > stability :).

-> [!IMPORTANT]
-> Currently only supports self-contained messages as message serialization is
-> not yet implemented.

 ROS 2 [`rmw`](https://github.com/ros2/rmw) implementation for [`iceoryx2`](https://github.com/eclipse-iceoryx/iceoryx2).

 `iceoryx2` is a shared memory IPC middleware written in Rust for improved memory